 Of course, not everyone is like this, which leads to another way to think about hope.
 It’s an expression of humility.
 If we have tried everything in our power to resolve a situation, we can only hope for the best.
 The humility here is in admitting that there are things that we cannot control, no matter how hard we try.

 Those who did nothing and those who did everything can both have hope, but only one group can be rightfully hopeful.
 So what is hope? hope is an expression of the idea that your desired future may not be within your control.
 Without hope, people are in despair or deluded.
-But hope alone is not sufficient either since it can also be used as an excuse by lazy and entitled people (like me?).
+But hope can also be used as an excuse by lazy and entitled people (like me?).